Blog

 You can hear my husband in the background asking our daughter questions.

-Did you notice that he only asks one yes/no question (“is there anything in the diaper?”) and when he isn’t getting much out of her he asks more open ended questions to engage her more (i.e. “what’s in the diaper”, “now what are you doing with the diaper?”).
+Notice how he only asks one yes/no question (“is there anything in the diaper?”) and when he isn’t getting much out of her he asks more open ended questions to engage her more (i.e. “what’s in the diaper”, “now what are you doing with the diaper?”).

 This just shows how much children learn from every day routines and when you engage your child in a routine that interests them their language blossoms.